hphelion/documentation/moonshot/manage.administration-dashboard.updates-extensions.md

 ## Import an Update ##

-You can import a workload from your local folder or from HP Cloud OS Enterprise portal.
+You can import a workload from your local folder or from HP Helion Cloud OS Enterprise portal.
 Once the import process is successful, the document displays in the Updates and Extensions page.

 ### Import content from local Folder ###